 No one creates the perfect funnel the very first time.
 That’s why it’s so important to split test (A/B test) your opt-in page.

-This way, your audience will tell you if your headline sucks if the colors you chose don’t work, and where you need to make necessary changes.
+This way, your audience will tell you if your headline sucks if the colors you chose don’t work, and where you need to make the necessary changes.

 Building a funnel can be a humbling experience.
 I’ve spent hours designing what I thought was the ‘perfect’ funnel, just to see it convert at 20% or less.